warpstreamlabs/bento/website/cookbooks/custom_metrics.md

 description: Learn how to emit custom metrics from messages.
 ---

-You can't build cool graphs without metrics, and [Benthos emits many][internal-metrics].
+You can't build cool graphs without metrics, and [Bento emits many][internal-metrics].
 However, occasionally you might want to also emit custom metrics that track data extracted from messages being processed.
-In this cookbook we'll explore how to achieve this by configuring Benthos to pull download stats from Github, Dockerhub and Homebrew and emit them as gauges.
+In this cookbook we'll explore how to achieve this by configuring Bento to pull download stats from Github, Dockerhub and Homebrew and emit them as gauges.

 ## The Basics